 - ✓ Equity-Based Compensation Included in Incentive Awards, Not Additional.
-Our Compensation Committee determines the overall amount of incentive compensation to be awarded to our NEOs, inclusive of cash incentive distributions and RSUs. - ✓ 50% of 2021 Incentive Awards Delivered in RSUs Subject to Four Year Deferred Delivery.
-RSUs granted to our NEOs as a component of 2021 annual incentive awards are unvested and are delivered over four years, which is consistent with market practice, and enhances ongoing alignment with our shareholders. - ✓ Equity Ownership Guidelines and Significant Equity Ownership by NEOs.
-Each of our NEOs holds a meaningful amount of equity in our Company and met the formal equity ownership guidelines applicable to such NEO for 2021. - ✓ No Hedging or Pledging.
-All employees, including our NEOs, are prohibited from hedging their equity securities, and our anti-pledging policy prohibits directors and executive officers from pledging their equity without Compensation Committee approval. - ✓ Clawback Policy.
-Our clawback policy provides for the recapture of incentive awards awarded to SMDs in the event of certain types of misconduct by that SMD or a restatement of the financial results of the Company due to material noncompliance with financial reporting requirements.
+Our Compensation Committee determines the overall amount of incentive compensation to be awarded to our NEOs, inclusive of cash incentive distributions and RSUs. - √ 50% of 2023 Incentive Awards Delivered in RSUs Subject to Four Year Deferred Delivery.
+RSUs granted to our NEOs as a component of 2023 annual incentive awards are unvested and are delivered over four years, which is consistent with market practice, and enhances ongoing alignment with our shareholders. - ✓ Equity Ownership Guidelines and Significant Equity Ownership by NEOs.
+Each of our NEOs holds a meaningful amount of equity in our Company and met the formal equity ownership guidelines applicable to such NEO for 2023. - ✓ No Hedging or Pledging.
+All employees, including our NEOs, are prohibited from hedging their equity securities, and our anti-pledging policy prohibits directors and executive officers from pledging their equity without Compensation Committee approval. - Clawback Policy.
+On October 24, 2023, the Company adopted a clawback policy that was established in accordance with the listing requirement of the NYSE to provide for the recovery or "clawback" of certain erroneously awarded incentive-based compensation in the event that the Company is required to prepare an accounting restatement.
+The policy was made effective December 1, 2023 and applies to incentive-based compensation received by current and former executive officers of the Company during the three fiscal years preceding an accounting restatement and after the effective date of the NYSE listing requirement, October 2, 2023.
+The Company also continues to maintain an additional clawback policy, which provides for the recapture of incentive awards provided to SMDs in the event of certain types of misconduct by that SMD or a restatement of the financial results of the Company due to material noncompliance with financial reporting requirements.